-B.4.1 Tell participants:
+- B.4.1 Tell participants: - For those of you who are interested in forming a SILC group, here is how I am going to work with you. - I will train you in 8 sessions, which will take 4-8 weeks, depending on group member availability.

-- For those of you who are interested in forming a SILC group, here is how I am going to work with you. - I will train you in 8 sessions, which will take 4-8 weeks, depending on group member availability. - The success of the SILC depends on active participation by all members.
-Active participation means attending all the training meetings as well as regular meetings. - Each group will need to get a Cash Box and the following items-3 good quality padlocks, record-keeping book, ruler, calculator, pen, and 4 plastic bowls.
+- The success of the SILC depends on active participation by all members.
+Active participation means attending all the training meetings as well as regular meetings. - Each group will need to get a Cash Box and the following items-3 good quality padlocks, record-keeping book, ruler, calculator, pen, 4 plastic bowls, and a small box for sadaqa contributions.
 You do not need to get these right away.